Polar-404/CMathgraphics/README.md

 # CMathGraphics

 A low-level math function plotter written in C (computation) and C++ with OpenGL (rendering).
-Type any expression and see it plotted in real time.
+Type any expression and see it's graph plotted in real time.

 ---